kevin15daniel/Data-Visualisation-Dashboard-in-Python-with-Panel-or-Hvplot/README.md

 # Data-Visualisation-Dashboard-in-Python-with-Panel-or-Hvplot
-A 'Data Visualization Dashboard in Python with Panel/Hvplot' is an interface that involves creating dynamic and interactive data displays for easy insights.
-Leveraging Panel and Hvplot libraries, I crafted intuitive visualizations that streamline data interpretation.
-The dashboard allows users to explore datasets effortlessly, enabling informed decision-making.
-Through Python's flexibility and Panel's user-friendly interface, I designed customizable features tailored to specific needs.
-From plotting trends to analyzing patterns, the dashboard enhances data comprehension and facilitates communication.
-This project showcases my proficiency in Python programming and Data Visualization techniques, highlighting my ability to transform complex data into actionable insights.
+A 'Data Visualization Dashboard in Python with Panel/Hvplot' is an interface that creates dynamic and interactive data displays for easy insights.
+Leveraging the Panel and Hvplot libraries, it crafts intuitive visualizations that streamline data interpretation.

+More Info:

+• How does it work?
+The dashboard utilizes Panel for building user interfaces and Hvplot for creating interactive visualizations.
+It allows users to explore datasets effortlessly, enabling informed decision-making through customizable features tailored to specific needs.

+• Resources: (1.)
+Python programming language; (2.)
+Panel library; (3.)
+Hvplot library; (4.)
+Data manipulation libraries (e.g., Pandas, NumPy); and (5.)
+Version control systems (e.g., Git).

+• Showcased at (off-site): NIL